scottz64/fabric-v0.6-release-criteria/performance/README.md

 #Service Credentials

-The service credentials for each LPAR can be either downloaded or created by copy and paste from Bluemix network.
+The service credentials for each LPAR can be either downloaded or created by copy and paste from Bluemix if the network is on bluemix.
+For the local network, user will need to create a json file similar to the config-local.json in SCFiles directory.

 #Chaincodes

-The following chaincodes are supported:
+The following chaincodes are tested and supported:

     example02
     auction chaincode